 TMS is an outpatient procedure that doesn’t require anesthesia, and patients can drive immediately after their session.
 During treatment, patients will hear a clicking sound and feel a tapping sensation on their head.
 A small percentage of patients complain of mild discomfort or headaches afterward.
 TMS patients do not suffer from antidepressant medication side effects such as weight gain, fatigue or insomnia.

 “The goal is to put the patient in remission, which is defined as being free of symptoms for two months,” said MU Health Care psychiatrist Muaid Ithman, MD, the medical director of the Neuromodulation Clinic.
 “The people receiving the treatment are chronic in nature, because they have failed at least two antidepressants, so they will need maintenance after this.
 We hope to put them in remission and maintain them or at least give them a response to improve and maintain them on other medications.”

 At the Neuromodulation Clinic, TMS is just one of the offerings.
 Light therapy boxes that mimic sunlight can treat seasonal affective disorder in the winter.
 Cranial electrotherapy stimulation, which involves sending a very low current to the brain through clips on the earlobes, is used to treat anxiety.
 Electroconvulsive therapy, in which electric currents are passed through the brain to trigger a brief seizure and change brain chemistry, is available to treat a variety of mental illnesses.

-People interested in trying TMS or other treatments at the Neuromodulation Clinic should contact their primary care provider or psychiatrist, who can refer them to the MU Psychiatric Center.
+People interested in trying TMS or other treatments at the Neuromodulation Clinic should contact their primary care provider or psychiatrist, who can refer them to the Missouri Psychiatric Center.
 TMS is covered by most insurance providers.